WPTechInnovation/wpw-doc-dev/docs/architecture.md

 To complement the architecture, we have released the Worldpay Within SDK.
-The intention for of the SDK is to encapsulate implementation and therefore assist third party vendors and developers in integration into their Internet of Things (IoT) solutions.
+The intention for the SDK is to encapsulate implementation and therefore help third party vendors and developers integration into their Internet of Things (IoT) solutions.

-The core of the SDK is developed in the Go programming language with wrappers created for Java, Node.JS, Python and .net(C#).
+The core of the SDK is developed in the Go programming language with wrappers created for Java, Node.js, Python and .NET.
 Service delivery and broadcast have been implemented using TCP/IP networking.

-For more information about the low level service messaging, see click [here](sample-service-messaging).
+For more information about the low level service messaging, click [here](sample-service-messaging).

 ## Architecture Overview

-In the IoT, each Thing will perform the function it is designed for be it acting as a sensor, a controller or both.
+In the IoT, each Thing will perform the function it is designed for, be it acting as a sensor, a controller or both.
 In order for the Thing to be able to make and receive payments for services they can provide to other Things, they need to add the payments functionality contained in Worldpay Within.

 ![Worldpay Within Pluggable agent](images/architecture/worldpayWithinFig1.png)
 <figcaption>Figure 1\.
 Worldpay Within Pluggable agent.</figcaption>